 If you start to feel unwell, even if it's a cough or a cold, don't wait until it gets more serious.
 Seek advice from your pharmacist.

-From everything you need to know about the flu jab to coping with coughs and colds, find out how to stay healthy this winter on NHS Choices.
+From everything you need to know about the flu jab to coping with coughs and colds, find out how to stay healthy this winter on the NHS website.